Living in Vancouver, British Columbia

 The City of Vancouver is one of the top destinations for newcomers to Canada, particularly from the Asia-Pacific Region.
-That’s not surprising as it’s considered one of the most beautiful, livable cities in Canada and the world, thanks to its mild climate, diversity, and awesome natural setting, all in a growing metropolitan city.
+That’s not surprising as it’s one of the most beautiful, livable cities in Canada and the world.
+It offers a mild climate, cultural diversity, and awesome natural setting, all found in a growing metropolitan city.

 The annual average temperature in the region is 11°C, and is similar to other coastal cities like Seattle, Amsterdam, and London.